 - Breath mints

-So, using mouthwash, gum or a breath mint before taking a breath test can skew your results.
+Therefore, using mouthwash, chewing gum, or consuming breath mints prior to taking a breath test may significantly alter the accuracy of your results.

 Having a Health Condition